example42/puppet-tp/README.md

 Do not expect everything to work seamlessly, this is a test environment to verify functionality and coverage on different Operating Systems.

+### Compatibility matrix

 Routinely the results of acceptance tests are saved in the ```acceptance``` directory: use it as a reference on the current support matrix of different applications on different Operating Systems.

 Note however that Tiny Puppet support may extend to other OS: the acceptance tests use directly ```puppet apply``` on ```tp``` defines, so they need to run locally and have the expected prerequisites (such as the Ruby version).

+Note also that some tests fail for trivial reasons such as the absence of a valid configuration file by default or missing data to configure dedicated repositories or execution order issues while running tests on the same VM or errors in the test scripts.

+Check the output of the check scripts, under the ```success``` and ```failure``` directories for some details on the reasons some tests are failing.

 ## Usage on the Command Line (TODO)